ComputeStacks/terraform-cs-linode/README.md

 # ComputeStacks Cluster on Linode

-Create a `terraform.tfvars` file and adjust the settings appropriatly.
+Create a `terraform.tfvars` file and adjust the settings appropriately.
 Specifically, you will:

 * Need to generate an [API Key](https://www.linode.com/docs/guides/api-key/)
 * Choose the appropriate package for your linode